jnsebgosselin/gwhat/docs/getting_started.rst

 Download the latest binary distribution of GWHAT packaged as a zip archive from here_.

 Extract the content of the archive in a directory where you have write permission.
-You will get a directory which contains a folder named `GWHAT`.
+You will get a directory which contains a folder named :folder:`GWHAT`.
 This folder contains several files including a file named :program:`gwhat.exe`.
-Simply double click on this file to start GHWAT, no installation is required.
+Simply double click on this file to start GWHAT, no installation is required.

 The zip archive also contains a folder named `Projects` where all input and output files used and created by GWHAT are stored by default.
 This folder include a project